 - As noted previously Central Government have appointed a Technical Advisory Group to review the policy settings within which Civil Defence across NZ operates.
 The appointment of the Group follows on from a number of recent events in which questions have been asked about the effectiveness of the response. - The Group which was appointed by Government to carry out the review has now completed its engagement and consultation with local government.
 Their engagement process has included attending local government sector meetings and the LGNZ Conference, as well as individual meetings across the country. - The Group is on track to provide an interim report to the Minister of Civil Defence.
 It is expected that the report will contain a number of recommendations on how the current system can be improved.
-It can be expected that this will include a strengthening of regional capability and the setting of defined standards that will need to be maintained. - 4 Officers will continue to monitor the review as it proceeds and report on any outcomes of significance to Southland. - Southland Regional Development Strategy (SoRDs) - 5 It was intended that the Statement of Proposal to form a new Southland Regional Development Agency as a council controlled organisation would be released at the beginning of August. - The release of the consultation document had to be delayed, however, while the Invercargill City Council (ICC) worked through a process to determine whether they needed to amend their Long Term Plan prior to providing for the formation of the proposed new Agency. - The delay was disappointing given that ICC could have considered and resolved the issue several months ago as occurred with the other Councils.
-It is anticipated that the consultation document will have been released by the time of the 6 September Council meeting. - 8 Submissions received will be considered by a Joint Committee of the four Councils.
-Following their deliberations the Committee will prepare a report and recommendations to be considered by each of the four Councils individually. - 9 The use of the Joint Committee approach will streamline the community consultation exercise and ensure that there is a common set of recommendations provided back to each of the Councils. - Biodiversity - 10 LGNZ has recently released a 'think piece' report on the future of biodiversity management.
-The report identifies a need to clarify the roles and responsibilities of the different agencies involved, such as local government, the Predator Free 2050 project and community organisations.
-It also calls for the setting of a clear overall biodiversity goal and plan to achieve it.
+It can be expected that this will include a strengthening of regional capability and the setting of defined standards that will need to be maintained. - 4 Officers will continue to monitor the review as it proceeds and report on any outcomes of significance to Southland.

+Southland Regional Development Strategy (SoRDs)

+- It was intended that the Statement of Proposal to form a new Southland Regional Development Agency as a council controlled organisation would be released at the beginning of August. - The release of the consultation document had to be delayed, however, while the Invercargill City Council (ICC) worked through a process to determine whether they needed to amend their Long Term Plan prior to providing for the formation of the proposed new Agency. - The delay was disappointing given that ICC could have considered and resolved the issue several months ago as occurred with the other Councils.
+The proposal was subsequently released in early September and submissions closed on October 2nd. - 8 Submissions received will be considered by a Joint Committee of the four Councils.
+Following their deliberations the Committee will prepare a report and recommendations to be considered by each of the four Councils individually. - 9 The use of the Joint Committee approach will streamline the community consultation exercise and ensure that there is a common set of recommendations provided back to each of the Councils.